-Equipment checkout will be the source of most of your gear, especially during the first year of production.
+Equipment Checkout will be the source of most of your gear, especially during the first year of production.
 There are very specific rules about borrowing and using the School's film and video equipment.
 You will be instructed in these procedures as you begin production.
-Follow the rules.
+Please follow the rules.
 The equipment is a common resource for everyone in the MFA and BA programs.
 The gear needs to be used carefully and safely.
-Tony Pupura, the Equipment Manager, and Colette Campbell are the primary staff in Checkout.
+Tony Pupura, the Equipment Manager, and Colette Campbell, the Assistant Lab Manager, are the primary staff in Checkout.
 A number of student employees assist them in their work.
 You will need to read the general Checkout rules and sign a contract that will allow you to check out course-specific gear for the academic year.
+There are no rental charges for borrowing Checkout gear, but you may be fined for late returns or damaged gear.